-- Our world renowned Scientific Advisory Board (SAB) provides the charity with independent advice and scores both project proposals and invited full applications in conjunction with our lay reviewer research advocates.
+- Our world renowned Scientific Advisory Board (SAB) provide the charity with independent advice and score both project proposals and invited full applications in conjunction with our lay reviewer Research Advocates

 Target Ovarian Cancer strongly believes that the research community needs to embrace the insight women with ovarian cancer, their friends and relatives can bring to all aspects of the research process and we fully embrace Patient Public Involvement (PPI).
 The role of lay review is not to judge the scientific methodology of an application but to assess its importance to women with ovarian cancer, the practicalities around clinical studies and to ask the SAB challenging questions about the quality of the science proposed.

 Our lay reviewers are drawn from our Research Advocates and receive the project proposals and invited full applications in advance to review and inform discussions at our grant selection meetings.
 For both project proposals and invited full applications all our applicants must complete a series of lay questions about their proposal on their proposal/application form and if they fail to use suitable lay language their proposal/application is suspended.
 Additionally, we ask all applicants to outline the lay view has informed the development their invited full applications.

 Two external reviews are required for each invited full application, in line with requirements of the UK’s Association of Medical Research Charities.
 They are responsible for writing formal critiques of the research proposals in advance of the SAB meetings.
 The external reviewers do not participate in the SAB discussions.

 The key criteria include:

 - innovation—potential for change in paradigm or seminal discovery